formspree/formspree/README.md

 ### Dependencies

-Formspree requires a Postgres database and uses SendGrid to send emails.
+Formspree requires a PostgreSQL database and uses SendGrid to send emails.
 If you're deploying to Heroku you can get a free Heroku Postgres database and a SendGrid account by running

     heroku addons:add heroku-postgresql:hobby-dev
     heroku addons:add sendgrid